Sienci-Labs/Resources/gsender/gs-installation.md

 ![](/_images/_gsender/_install/gs_in_windows-defender.jpg){.aligncenter .size-medium}

 If the "More info" option isn't available, it could be that Windows is fully blocking installation.
-This can be fixed by going to "App &amp; browser control" and switching "Check app and files" to "Warn" or "Off" just for the installation of gSender.
+This can be fixed by going to "App & browser control" and switching "Check app and files" to "Warn" or "Off" just for the installation of gSender.
 You can always turn it back on afterwards.

 ![](/_images/_gsender/_install/gs_in_windows-defender-override.jpg){.aligncenter .size-medium}